LOW LEVEL LASER

 The capacity of the low level laser to improve the ATP production of eggs has a potentially dramatic effect on their viability.
-When eggs develop, they use a significant amount of energy and implantation and early embryo division also use great stores of energy.
+When eggs develop, they use a significant amount of energy.
+Implantation and early embryo division also use great stores of energy.
 Most clinics for reproductive medicine believe that after 35 years of age, mitochondria of the eggs wear down and by age 40, as many as 9 out of 10 eggs may be abnormal.

-By using low level laser to increase energy level (ATP) in the cells, improve blood circulation to the follicles and uterus, and reduce inflammation it is possible to have greater success in producing viable eggs and e receptive uterine lining in the hopes of having a successful pregnancy.
+By using low level laser to increase energy level (ATP) in the cells, improve blood circulation to the follicles and uterus, and reduce inflammation, it is possible to have greater success in producing viable eggs and a receptive uterine lining in the hopes of having a successful pregnancy.